 428. Storytelling.
 3 hrs.
 Prerequisite: LIS 417 or 418.
 A study of oral tradition and folk literature with emphasis on selection of stories and the art and technique of storytelling.
 Provides practice in storytelling

 +433.
-Icons of Power: The Evolution of the Book.
+History of the Book.
 3 hrs.
-A study of the origins and early development of books and printing in Western Europe and the Americas
+A study of the origins and early development of books and printing in Western Europe and the Americas.

 +440.
 Information Ethics.
 3 hrs.
 Introduces ethical issues and concerns specifically related to information professions and information technology